sirosen/globus-sdk-python/docs/services/auth.rst

 .. currentmodule:: globus_sdk

 There are several types of client object for communicating with the Globus Auth service.

-A client object may represent your application (as the driver of authentication and authorization flows), in which case the :class:`NativeAppAuthClient` or :class:`ConfidentialAppAuthClient` classes should generally be used.
+A client object may represent an application (as the driver of authentication and authorization flows), in which case the :class:`NativeAppAuthClient` or :class:`ConfidentialAppAuthClient` classes should generally be used.

+For authentication using token auth, generally the appropriate choice is :class:`AuthClient`.

+:class:`BaseAuthClient` defines shared interfaces for the other three but is generally not recommended for direct instantiation.

+.. autoclass:: BaseAuthClient
+   :members:
+   :member-order: bysource
+   :show-inheritance:
+   :exclude-members: error_class

 .. autoclass:: AuthClient
    :members: